 - (4) a lawyer may accept discounted payment of his fee from a credit card company on behalf of a client.

 - (b) A lawyer shall not form a partnership with a nonlawyer if any of the activities of the partnership consist of the practice of law.

 - (c) A lawyer shall not permit a person who recommends, employs, or pays the lawyer to render legal services for another to direct or regulate the lawyer's professional judgment in rendering such legal services.

 (d) A lawyer shall not practice with or in the form of a professional corporation or association authorized to practice law for a profit, if:

 - (1) a nonlawyer owns any interest therein, except as provided in (a)(3) above, or except that a fiduciary representative of the estate of a lawyer may hold the stock or interest of the lawyer for a reasonable time during administration;

-- (2) a nonlawyer is a corporate director or officer thereof; or
+- (2) a nonlawyer is a corporate director or officer thereof, except as permitted by law; or

 - (3) a nonlawyer has the right to direct or control the professional judgment of a lawyer.

 The provisions of this Rule express traditional limitations on sharing fees.
 These limitations are to protect the lawyer's professional independence of judgment.
 Where someone other than the client pays the lawyer's fee or salary or recommends employment of the lawyer, that arrangement does not modify the lawyer's obligation to the client.
 As stated in paragraph (c), such arrangements should not interfere with the lawyer's professional judgment.
 See also Rule 1.8(f).